Depth of field in photography refers to how much of the area in an image appears to be in sharp or acceptable focus.

 Camera Lens Aperture Size: The lens aperture opening size plays a big part in the depth of field in an image.

-previously mentioned, the lens focal length and camera to subject distance also play a part in determining the depth of
+we previously mentioned, the lens focal length and camera to subject distance also play a part in determining the

 If you are not familiar with the function of the camera lens aperture, check the Lens Aperture tutorial for a few more